Meridith "Duck" Bardus, Secretary, Board of Directors

 Duck served as head of safety at the Cannonball District Emergency Shelter on the Standing Rock Sioux Indian Reservation in the winter of 2016.
 She was responsible for sanitation, fire code, and all physical aspects of the space that pertained to health and safety.
 In her free time she enjoys reading fiction, hiking with her dog, and vegetables.

-Nina Giardinelli, Interim Secretary, Social Media Manager
+Nina Giardinelli, Treasurer, Board of Directors, Social Media Manager

 Nina became interested in manual therapies at a very young age, having learned to help ease her mother’s asthma attacks by relaxing the respiratory muscles via massage.